Suffering from Bedsores in Albany?

 Defending Loved Ones from Neglect Throughout the Capital District

 Decubitus ulcers (also known as bedsores) occur in hospital patients and nursing home residents who spend an inordinate amount of time stationery.
 In these individuals, the lack of movement and consistent pressure disrupts circulation to parts of the body such as the hips, buttocks, and heels, damaging the skin and tissue there.
 The tissues affected by this condition can die if blood flow is not restored and maintained.
 Those suffering from paralysis are particularly at risk of developing bedsores, as is anyone who is bedridden, who is restricted to a wheelchair or who cannot change positions without assistance.

 At the law offices of Dreyer Boyajian LLP, our partner attorneys William Dreyer and Don Boyajian have nearly 70 combined years of experience handling cases involving bedsores or decubitus ulcers contracted in a nursing home or long-term care facility.

 To learn how we can help you recover full and fair compensation for your losses, contact our office for an appointment with an experienced Albany bedsore lawyer.

 Protecting Victims of Bedsores

-Decubitus ulcers develop quickly, progress rapidly, are very difficult to heal and are too often the result of nursing home negligence.
+Decubitus ulcers develop quickly, progress rapidly, take a long time to heal, and are too often the result of nursing home negligence.
 But they don't have to occur.
 Proper nursing home care and preventive measures can maintain the skin's integrity and encourage the healing of bedsores.

 Contact the Nursing Home Attorneys at Dreyer Boyajian LLP

-For a private consultation, contact the experienced New York nursing home litigation attorneys at Dreyer Boyajian LLP, or call us toll free at 866-292-1582.
+For a private consultation, contact the experienced Albany nursing home litigation attorneys at Dreyer Boyajian LLP by calling (518) 348-4133.